 You’ll often hear a hole a golf course be identified as Par-3, Par-4 or Par-5 depending on its length or number of yards.
 This basically means the normal number of strikes a good player makes.
 So when a hole is tagged a Par 4 and you completed it in 4 strikes, you are considered good or in the average.

 Now, imagine a short hole and you are skillful enough to have completed it in just one controlled swing.
 That hole-in-one, very rare, experience is known in golf as Ace.
+More on Ace in golf here.

 For hole completions three strokes under par is recognized in golf as Albatross.
 This is also known as “double eagle” in relation to the “birdie” and “eagle” theme.
+More on albatross in golf here.

 The reasoning for the name is that albatross is a very rare bird and so is scoring three under par.